SAEL-SWFSC/adrift-analysis-methods/README.md

-# ADRIFT in the California Current: Field Methods
+# ADRIFT in the California Current: Analysis Methods

 This project outlines the methods for data analysis related to passive acoustic buoys used in the ADRIFT in the California Current project.